pebble-examples/timeline-tv-tracker/README.md

 # Timeline TV Tracker Example

 This example demonstrates the usage of topics and shared pins in the [Pebble timeline API][timeline-guides].
-We also have [other examples][pebble-examples] showing you how to create user pins and push them directly from [PebbleKit JS][pebblekit-js].
+We also have [other examples][timeline-examples] showing you how to create user pins and push them directly from [PebbleKit JS][pebblekit-js].

 ## Getting Started